 By the mid-1990s, Native students and faculty began building community with one another across Virginia Tech majors and programs.
 Native students and faculty created professional networks, fostered informal spaces to gather, and challenged racist representations of Native people on campus and across the New River Valley.
 Faculty supported students as they pursued a central goal: to complete an education that would enable them to better serve their respective Nations and home communities.

 When Barbara Lockee arrived as a graduate student in the School of Education in 1993, she sought out a Native student organization or space on Tech’s campus.
-Finding none, she developed a relationship with administrators including Dean of Students Barbara Pendergrass, who had founded the Multicultural Student Center as a study and event venue.
-Pendergrass supported Native student recruitment and campus groups.
+Finding none, she developed a relationship with administrators including Dean of Students Barbara Pendergrass, who supported Native student recruitment and campus activity.
+Pendergrass had founded the Multicultural Student Center as a study and event venue and encouraged Native students to organize.

 Attracted to Virginia Tech’s reputation in engineering fields, a handful of Native students from across the country arrived at Tech in the 1990s.
-The earliest Native students in the College of Engineering often reentered university life as already-established professionals, raising families in Blacksburg while cultivating connections.
+The earliest Native students in the College of Engineering often reentered university life as already-established professionals, raising families in Blacksburg while leading research projects.
 VT Native engineering students opened Virginia Tech’s chapter of the American Indian Science and Engineering Society to everyone regardless of major, and the group became one of the first networks of Native students on campus.

 In a crucial step towards building Native-centered curricula and Native community on campus, Virginia Tech hired its first permanent Native faculty, starting with Barbara Lockee in 1996.
 Jeff Corntassel arrived as an Assistant Professor of Political Science in 1997.
 After representing the Cherokee Nation at the United Nations Working Group on Indigenous Populations, Corntassel taught “Indigenous Peoples and World Politics,” the first Native-centered course at Tech.
 Mike Two Horses joined the faculty in 2003 to teach Indian Law and Policy.

-As at other institutions, Native faculty found themselves at odds with or overburdened by administration.
+As at other institutions, Native faculty found themselves at odds with administrators.
 Corntassel remembers: “In the course of my five years of experience at [VT], I found that stereotypes of the Indian “activist,” “spiritual” Indian, and “Noble Savage” were still prevalent at these institutions of “higher learning.”
 I was constantly working to debunk these stereotypes while being held up to unrealistic expectations.